nomemory/mockneat-site/tutorial.md

 Provisioning databases with initial sets of data can be done using the [`sqlInserts()`](../docs#sqlinserts) generator and the associated classes.

-For example to generate an single `SQLInsert` for a table called `"empt"` (used to store employees data) can be done in the following way:
+For example, to generate a single `SQLInsert` for a table called `"empt"` (used to store employees data) can be done in the following way:

 ```java
 SQLInsert oneInsert = sqlInserts()